Your Photoshop journey begins with the home screen!

 There’s also an option to organize your “Recent” files based on the “Sort” options you select.
 The default option is to sort your files by “Last Opened.”

 This simply means your thumbnails (or the list) will be sorted by the most recent file you worked on through the oldest file.

 You can change it from oldest to newest by clicking on the (teeny tiny) arrow to the right of the menu.

 You can also sort your files by the Name, Size, and Kind (a type of file).

 Sort by Filter

-If you wish to narrow down your Recent files to just a few, then, use the “Filter” option (to the right).
+If you wish to narrow down your Recent files to just a few, then use the “Filter” option (to the right).

 This doesn’t really work as I thought it would.
 It’s kind of limited since we only have the 20 most recent files opened in the list.

 In essence, you’re filtering those 20 files down to a specific few.
 How this works for you will depend on how you name your files.
-If I type in a specific number, like number 3…
+If I type in a particular number, like number 3…

 Sort by file name or “search” for a specific file.